-Episode of Care forms are found in the relevant Part folder or the Part Specific tab in the placement page (shown for Part 2).
+Episode of Care forms are found in the relevant Part folder or the Part Specific tab in the placement page (shown).

 Part 1:

 Formative - episode of direct care meeting the needs of a person receiving care.

 Summative - episode of direct care meeting the needs of a person receiving care.